SST Colombia Fieldnotes pt.1

 Poster for Bababoom Hi Fi, El Gran Latido, Dr Tiger, Barba Roja, Bogotà 2022

 Sound systems also provided my first link to Colombian popular music and SST culture via Ricardo Vega owner of El Gan Latido, a reggae sound system from Bogotà currently at the forefront of the Latin America sound system explosion.
 El Gran Latido is doing some very inspirational work using his machine to amplify social and political struggles, as he was able to share as part of SSO#7, online (see event archive).
-It must be added that Ricardo spent his formative years in Italy, where he was involved with the autonomous social movement, the massive rave scene and the student protests that was were very lively in between the late 1990s and the mid 2000s.
+It must be added that Ricardo spent his formative years in Italy, where he was involved with the autonomous social movement, the massive rave scene and the student protests that were very lively in between the late 1990s and the mid 2000s.
 This inspired him to establish El Gran Latido.
 Sharing a similar background in terms of underground politics and culture immediately allowed me to feel pretty much in tune with what El Gran Latido does, as I could experience firsthand when I was invited to play in Bogotà in December 2022.
 Ricardo is also very committed to building links between the different SST scenes in Colombia, such as the long established picó culture and the rising reggae dub sound system scene.
 His contacts allowed me to travel the country and learn more about picó culture.

 A People’s Culture